 Three of the major segments for glass fiber are construction, transportation and pipe and tank.
 They represent a very large portion of the total volume.
 Causing composites manufacturers to increase automotive production, housing starts and positive growth in oil and gas as well as water and wastewater activities or infrastructure in the U.S.

 As the glass fiber market evolves, so are its applications emerging into multiple end markets.
-The decisions to purchase in most of the markets are influenced by the cost of GFRP components.
+To purchase large portions of the market, GFRP components have been influenced by the cost.
 And manufacturers in this particular industry continue to drive competitive edge and growth to the fiberglass market.

 The Automotive Market

 Automotive composites only account for about 1 percent of the weight of an average vehicle.
 Composites manufacturers in the automotive market are optimistic about growth despite obstacles.
-They endure roadblocks to adoption of composites and is considered a niche market.
+They endure roadblocks to the adoption of composites and are considered a niche market.